tamago-labs/legato-finance/README.md

 ![Untitled Diagram drawio (15)](https://github.com/pisuthd/legato-finance/assets/18402217/e5bbccb7-81ca-42ce-bd0a-726e2a5f9cbf)

 As staking rewards differ among different staking pools, we cannot directly convert Staked SUI objects into fungible tokens.
-Therefore, we need a solution that can efficiently consolidate staking rewards from various pools into a reliable average APR across all staking pools and must have a mechanism to ensure the accuracy of APR over time.
+Therefore, we need a solution that can efficiently consolidate staking rewards from various pools into a reliable average APY across all staking pools and must have a mechanism to ensure the accuracy of APY over time.

 ## Principal Token

-The Principal Token is the primary token serving token holders who seek to lock up their APR at today's rates.
-For example, if you are holding a Staked SUI object with a 4% APR, you will need to wait 1 year to receive a profit of 4%.
+The Principal Token is the primary token serving token holders who seek to lock up their APY at today's rates.
+For example, if you are holding a Staked SUI object with a 4% APY, you will need to wait 1 year to receive a profit of 4%.

 Legato provides timelock vaults, each with a fixed maturity date.
 It can tokenize liquid staking assets along with future yield into fungible derivative tokens called PT that can be traded on any decentralized exchange and/or partially transferred to anyone.